Looking for Stocks with Positive Earnings Momentum? Check Out These 2 Finance Names

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Jefferies (JEF) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $0.75 a share 12 days away from its upcoming earnings release on January 9, 2023.
+CBOE Global (CBOE) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.71 a share 30 days away from its upcoming earnings release on February 3, 2023.

-JEF has an Earnings ESP figure of +33.93%, which, as explained above, is calculated by taking the percentage difference between the $0.75 Most Accurate Estimate and the Zacks Consensus Estimate of $0.56.
-Jefferies is one of a large database of stocks with positive ESPs.
+CBOE has an Earnings ESP figure of +3.3%, which, as explained above, is calculated by taking the percentage difference between the $1.71 Most Accurate Estimate and the Zacks Consensus Estimate of $1.66.
+CBOE Global is one of a large database of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-JEF is part of a big group of Finance stocks that boast a positive ESP, and investors may want to take a look at CBOE Global (CBOE) as well.
+CBOE is just one of a large group of Finance stocks with a positive ESP figure.
+BlackRock (BLK) is another qualifying stock you may want to consider.

-Slated to report earnings on February 3, 2023, CBOE Global holds a #1 (Strong Buy) ranking on the Zacks Rank, and it's Most Accurate Estimate is $1.71 a share 37 days from its next quarterly update.
+BlackRock is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on January 13, 2023.
+BLK's Most Accurate Estimate sits at $8.08 a share nine days from its next earnings release.

-The Zacks Consensus Estimate for CBOE Global is $1.66, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +3.3%.
+BlackRock's Earnings ESP figure currently stands at +3.06% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $7.84.

 Find Stocks to Buy or Sell Before They're Reported